Passport raises $65M in Series D funding

 Funding fuels company vision for an open mobility ecosystem for cities

 Charlotte, N.C.
 (Dec.
-10, 2019) — Passport, the leading mobility management platform, has closed a $65M Series D funding round with participation by Rho Capital Partners, H.I.G.
+10, 2019) — Passport, the leading digital platform for transportation software and parking payments, has closed a $65M Series D funding round with participation by Rho Capital Partners, H.I.G.
 Growth Partners and ThornTree Capital Partners.

 These new investors join existing Passport investors Bain Capital Ventures, MK Capital, Grotech Ventures, and Relevance Capital.
 To date, Passport has raised a total of $125M.
-The new capital will be invested in growing Passport’s mobility software platform and expanding the mobility ecosystem to enable digital parking payments outside of traditional parking apps.
+The new capital will be invested in growing Passport’s mobility software platform and expanding the mobility ecosystem to enable mobile pay parking outside of traditional parking apps.